CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

     ![Picture1](../media/codecomp.png)

 6. Now let's call the function **add**.
-Below the function that is generated, type add and press **tab** key twice.
+Below the function that is generated, type add and press the **tab** key twice.
 It will autofill the values.

 7. Next, to print the output of the function, type **console** and press the **tab** key twice to accept the auto-filled code.
 The complete code will now look like as shown below.